farTooOld/3D_STEP-Colorizer-App/README.md

 The main problem with the Windows version was wxPython/wxWidgets.
 I revised the code to use Tkinter Widgets instead of wx...
 Seems to be working with some odd 'Graphic' differences from the Mac.
 Otherwise, it's baked well enough for user testing/use.

+ALSO NOTE: Both the Mac and Windows .zip contain the Part files.
+But, for the Windows version, the names of two Jumper Wire have changed: replaced the degree 'symbol' with 'deg'.
+So, if you need to use them from the zip, just edit the name.
+I'll clean this up, too...

 The previously posted Mac version is working and I'm woking on Linux version.
 Note: I've added a Slider for setting Alpha Transparency but have Not yet implemented the code to use it.